-- (a) It must be readable by humans, as well as being machineparsable. - (b) It must provide enough information to allow message senders (or their user agents) to unambiguously associate an MDN with the message that was sent and the original recipient address for which the MDN is issued (if such information is available), even if the message was forwarded to another recipient address. - (c) It must also be able to describe the disposition of a message independent of any particular human language or of the terminology of any particular mail system. - (d) The specification must be extensible in order to accomodate future requirements. - 2.
-Requesting Message Disposition Notifications
+(a) It must be readable by humans, and must be machine-parsable.

+- (b) It must provide enough information to allow message senders (or their user agents) to unambiguously associate an MDN with the message that was sent and the original recipient address for which the MDN was issued (if such information is available), even if the message was forwarded to another recipient address. - (c) It must also be able to describe the disposition of a message independent of any particular human language or of the terminology of any particular mail system. - (d) The specification must be extensible in order to accommodate future requirements.